-The controller postconditions are stated so as to insure that at least the minimum amount of necessary information is propagated at each step.
-An implementation is permitted to propagate more than the minimum; for instance, an implementation might keep track of the done mapping at a coarser granularity.
-(By maintaining the done mapping on a per-node basis, the implementation of the Argus algorithm in the current Argus prototype follows this strategy.)
+Notice that the controller postconditions require a minimum amount of information to be propagated at each step, i.e., the postcondition for an operation π requires certain entries to appear in done(s)(π).
+The postconditions are stated to be quite non-deterministic, so that an implementation could propagate more than the minimum required, perhaps by keeping track of done at a coarser granularity.
+In fact, the implementation of the Argus algorithm in the current Argus prototype maintains done on a per-node basis, so that much more information is propagated than is required by the formal description of the algorithm above.
 In describing the algorithm, we have tried to focus on the behavior necessary for correctness, and to avoid constraining an implementation any more than necessary.